 - Look at apartments and homes on Agoda or AirBNB, especially when you are travelling in a group.
-You can save money by choosing a two bedroom apartment over two rooms in a hotel.
+You can save money by choosing a two-bedroom apartment over two rooms in a hotel.
 As always though, check reviews on whichever website you are booking it with.
 You can also save a lot of money by booking a resort condo at cheap weekly rates.

 - Call the hotel directly, if you are booking last minute, it is worth ringing the hotel directly to see if they have better rates than online.

 - Follow your favourite hotel chains on Twitter and Facebook – it has become more common for them to release special deals on their Social media, so make sure you follow and check any deals they share online.

 - Obviously most people will say get public transport.
 This is true in most cases.
 However, it is worth checking the prices of taxis too.
 In Asia, we often find that a taxi for two people is a similar price (and a lot less time) that two metro tickets.
 However, buses are always cheaper than any other transportation.